nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 The healthcare administrative staff first verifies Mary Smith's `Nric` with her, and executes `appointment ic/S1234567X d/01-02-2023 10:00 dric/S7654321R` command to add an appointment for Mary Smith at the specified date, with Dr Paul West.
 This adds an `Appointment` to Mary, an`Appointment` to Dr. Paul, and an `Appointment` to the `HospitalAppointmentList`.
 The successful execution of the command confirms that both Mary Smith does not have any prior booking on this date and that Dr. Paul West is not scheduled to meet any other patients on the same date.

 {add a object diagram}

+The sequence diagram below shows the AppointmentCommand works:
+{add a sequence diagram}

 ### \[Proposed\] Deleting an appointment